PiDemon/Taridis_New/README.md

 - Gaunlet of Rasilion: A powerful weapon.
 - Dalekanium Tools: Better than diamond, made from azbantium, gold, steel, and obsidian.
 - Galifreyan Chests: Very large, very expensive.
+- chat command (/summon_tardis) can be used to summon your Tarids (if you have the bring privlage).

 ### Consle Units: